oracle-livelabs/oci-migration/ecc-developer-hol/query/enduserpersonalization/enduserpersonalization.md

         ![Personalize dashboard](../images/fg5.png "Personalize dashboard")
         ![Personalize dashboard](../images/fg6.png "Personalize dashboard")

 8. Previous period seems very low compared to what we were investigating, let's compare current period amount with same period last year to check for seasonality i.e., compare Jun-23 with Jun-22.
-To do that, click on the "Period Name" breadcrumb to add Jun-22.
-The amount for "meals" seems high in the previous year as well.
+To do that, click on the "Period Name" breadcrumb to add Jun-22
         ![Personalize dashboard](../images/fg7.png "Personalize dashboard")
         ![Personalize dashboard](../images/fg8.png "Personalize dashboard")

+9. The amount for "meals" is even higher in the previous year.
-10. Let's explore further and analyze employee expenses by department.
-Click on the runtime options for "Period Activities by Chart of Accounts" Pivot view and select only the following and click on "Update" button within runtime options
+11. Let's explore further and analyze employee expenses by department.
+Click on the runtime options for "Period Activities by Chart of Accounts" Pivot view and select only the following, and then click outside the runtime options of Pivot component for changes to reflect.
     * Dimensions:
         * Company
         * Department